Factory farming inflicts unimaginable pain on billions of animals

 Within the harsh confinements of factory farms, animals are painfully mutilated and kept in cramped, barren cages, pens, and sheds.
 It is impossible for them to fulfil their hardwired instincts to forage or perch, build nests, and interact with one another in comfort.
 This, in turn, causes them severe stress, injuries, ailments, hunger, and social deprivation.

-Chicken on a farm
+Chicken on New Zealand farm

 Chickens